tvieira/tvieira.com/about.md

 - Software and systems automation
 - Configuration management ([Ansible](https://www.ansible.com/) and [Puppet](https://puppet.com/))
 - Linux operating systems, applications and utilities
-- Systems monitoring and troubleshooting
+- Distributed systems monitoring and troubleshooting

 Along side my technologist career, I am a coffee enthusiast.
 I was previously trained in coffee roasting, cupping and brewing at the [London School of Coffee](http://www.londonschoolofcoffee.com/).
-I also enrolled in a private pilot training at at the [East Coast Aero Club](http://eastcoastaeroclub.com/), and in the past years I've been flying single-engine aircrafts across the New England region.
+I also enjoy off-road riding and you can find me around the Mantiqueira mountains riding my motorcycle or my 4x4 truck.

 ## Contact